Monarchy of Thailand: The monarchy in the 21st century

-Since 2000, the role of the Thai monarchy has been increasingly challenged by scholars, students, media, observers and traditionalists, and as more educated pro-democracy interests began to express their speech.
+Since 2000, the role of the Thai monarchy has been increasingly challenged by scholars, students, media, observers and traditionalists, and as pro-democracy interests began to express their speech.
 Many deemed that a series of laws and measures relating to lèse majesté in Thailand are hindrances to freedom of expression.
 Dozens of arrests, hundreds of criminal investigations and multiple imprisonments have been made based on these laws.
-King Bhumibol Adulyadej's speech in his 2005 national birthday broadcast could be interpreted that he welcomed criticism.
+King Bhumibol Adulyadej's speech in his 2005 national birthday broadcast could have been interpreted as a suggestion that he welcomed criticism.

-The lèse-majesté law is part of Thailand's Criminal Code and has been described as "world's harshest lèse majesté law" and "possibly the strictest criminal-defamation law anywhere".
+The lèse-majesté law is part of Thailand's criminal-law code and has been described as the "world's harshest lèse majesté law" and "possibly the strictest criminal-defamation law anywhere".
 Political scientist Giles Ungpakorn noted that "the lèse-majesté laws are not really designed to protect the institution of the monarchy.
 In the past, the laws have been used to protect governments and to shield military coups from lawful criticism.
 This whole [royal] image is created to bolster a conservative elite well beyond the walls of the palace."
-Thai activist and magazine editor Somyot Prueksakasemsuk, who was sentenced to eleven years' imprisonment for lèse-majesté in 2013, is a designated prisoner of conscience by Amnesty International.
+The Thai activist and magazine editor Somyot Prueksakasemsuk, who was sentenced to eleven years' imprisonment for a violation of lèse-majesté laws in 2013, is a designated prisoner of conscience by Amnesty International.

 The king is assisted in his work and duties by the Private Secretary to the King of Thailand and the Privy Council of Thailand, in consultation with the head of the cabinet, the Prime Minister.
-In accordance with the constitution the king is no longer the originator of all laws in the kingdom; that prerogative is entrusted to the National Assembly of Thailand.
+In accordance with the country’s constitution, the king is no longer the originator of all laws in the kingdom; that prerogative is entrusted to the National Assembly of Thailand.
 All bills passed by the legislature, however, require his royal assent to become law.
 The monarchy's household and finances are managed by the Bureau of the Royal Household and the Crown Property Bureau respectively, these agencies are not considered part of the Thai government and all personnel are appointed by the king.

-The junta which took power in 2014 has been aggressive in jailing critics of the monarchy.
+The junta that took power in 2014 was aggressive in jailing critics of the monarchy.
 In 2015, it spent US$540 million, more than the budget of the Ministry of Foreign Affairs, on a promotional campaign called "Worship, protect and uphold the monarchy."
 The campaign includes television commercials, seminars in schools and prisons, singing contests, and competitions to write stories and films praising the king.
 "This is not propaganda," Prayut Chan-o-cha, the leader of the junta, said.
 "The youth must be educated on what the king has done."

 In its fiscal year (FY) 2016 budget, the ruling military government has increased its expenditure for "upholding, protecting and preserving the monarchy" to 18 billion baht (US$514 million), an increase of 28 per cent for this budget line item since 2014 when it took power.
 Budget allocations to support the monarchy in FY2020 amount to 29.728 billion baht, or 0.93% of the total budget.